Can My Dog Eat Potatoes?

 7. Can dogs eat cooked potatoes?

-Yes, dogs can eat cooked potatoes.
+Yes, dogs can eat cooked potatoes, but without skin.

 Don’t forget to peel the skin.
 Cooking the potatoes reduce the solanine level.
 Usually, a dog’s body derives most of the essential nutrients from the animal protein.
 A moderate amount of plain cooked potatoes without any addition is okay for them.